Supporting education in Africa by reusing computers

 Computer Parts and Spares

 We wipe computers to UK standards using accredited software.
-We irreversibly destroy all on-disk data in compliance with national government and military data erasure standards including; British HMG InfoSec Standard No.5, US DoD 5220.22-M and NIST 800-88.
+We irreversibly destroy all on-disk data in compliance with national government and military data erasure standards including British HMG InfoSec Standard No.5, US DoD 5220.22-M and NIST 800-88.
+You can find our policy on data destruction here.
 We provide data destruction certificates for HDDs, SSDs and USBs detailing the make, model and serial number of all hard drives that are erased.
 We also accept donations of PCs where the hard drives have been removed.